pgodsalve/Dr-Chris-Godsalve/README.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49745604628/in/dateposted-public/" title="Schoolboy Chris"><img src="https://live.staticflickr.com/65535/49745604628_63c268be08_n.jpg" width="211" height="320" alt="Schoolboy Chris"></a><a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49745605638/in/dateposted-public/" title="Aunts"><img src="https://live.staticflickr.com/65535/49745605638_571af115f9_n.jpg" width="302" height="320" alt="Aunts"></a>

-Left to right: Schoolboy Chris, Germany - Tante Irme, Chris, Tante Lora, Lisa
+<i>Left to right: Schoolboy Chris, Germany - Tante Irme, Chris, Tante Lora, Lisa</i>

 There were some formative events which shaped Chris’ huge sense of social justice and political awareness.
 Possibly the most powerful of these were his father Tom suffering a debilitating stroke in 1971 but then being declared ‘fit for work’ and social security benefits stopped.
 Chris became very aware of what he saw as the media demonisation of people accessing support from the government.
 Chris grew up around men who had been hardened by war and had enormous respect for them but considered himself a pacifist.
 His mother Lisa amusedly remembered switching on the TV one evening and spotting Chris in a huge crowd on a peace protest in London.
 She had just started to worry as he hadn’t come home for tea and hadn’t given an inkling where he was going.